David Brown

 When emotional injuries interfere with daily life, it may be time to speak with a mental health professional and an Everett auto accident lawyer who understands how to present those damages as part of your claim.

 Liability in a car accident case comes down to who caused the collision and why.
 Fault may rest with a single driver or involve several parties whose decisions led to the crash and your injuries.
-Drivers, vehicle owners, companies, or public agencies may all be part of the equation.

 An auto crash lawyer can examine whether liability extends beyond the people behind the wheel—and how that affects the total value of your claim.

 In Washington state, car accident victims may seek various damages if another party is at fault for causing the collision.
-An experienced car crash attorney helps you recover compensatory damages in the form of economic and non-economic damages.
+An experienced car crash attorney helps you recover compensatory damages in the form of economic and noneconomic damages.
 Compensatory damages include the following:

 Obtaining the full value of damages you need and deserve after an accident is vital to getting your life back on track and moving in the right direction.
 Your Everett car accident lawyer gets to work immediately calculating the value of your losses and negotiating a settlement.